SaeedTaghavi/CS/docs/OS/midterm.md

     <span style="color:red">The space needed to store all parameters is virtually unlimited.

-4. The memory image of a Unix process might consist of a code segment, a data segment, a heap area, a user stack, a kernel stack, an environment variable area, and .u.
+4. The memory image of a UNIX process might consist of a code segment, a data segment, a heap area, a user stack, a kernel stack, an environment variable area, and .u.

     - Which one of the above is used when `malloc()` is invoked?
 [Spring 2011 3.(b)]